 Rare Bone Disease TeleECHO Clinic Series

-This series uses Zoom videoconferencing, and will take place on the first Thursday of every month at 3pm EST. In each monthly session, faculty members or guest speakers will present a brief didactic presentation, followed by participant-led case presentations and group discussion of the presented cases.
+This series uses Zoom video conferencing and will take place on the first Thursday of every month at 3pm EST. In each monthly session, faculty members or guest speakers present a brief didactic presentation, followed by participant-led case presentations and group discussion of the presented cases.
 The faculty encourages participants to present case studies related to rare bone diseases at each session.
-No cost AMA PRE Category 1 CME credits are available for participants.
+Recordings of each didactic presentation are posted after each session.

 The interdisciplinary faculty in the Rare Bone Disease TeleECHO includes: